Darxo/Hardened/README.md

 - All **Wiederganger** types gain +5 Melee Skill and grant 20% more experience.
 They lose **Double Grip** and no longer grant experience after being ressurected.
 They now have a 100% resurrection chance (up from 66%) but -10 Hitpoints
 - Normal **Wiederganger** lose **Overwhelm**
 - All **Skeletons** grant 20% more experience.
 They no longer grant experience after being ressurected
 - **Fallen Heroes** no longer spawn with Morning Stars or Handaxes.
-They now have a 100% resurrection chance (up from 90%) but -10 Hitpoints
+They now have a 100% resurrection chance (up from 90%) but -10 Hitpoints.
+Champion variants lose **Nine Lives**
 - **Geists** lose **Fearsome**.
 They now have **Backstabber**
 - **Necromancer** lose 20 natural body armor and **Inspiring Presence**
 - **Ancient Auxiliary** lose **Battleforged**